 I know it may not sound like much, but it’s just a nice thing to see on screen.
 Especially if it’s something you’ve never experienced before, or something you have but rarely spoke about outside of certain circles.

-I’m not sure if I’m making sense here – but when I first got into art school at orientation the professor’s told us to make friends with our fellow classmates.
+I’m not sure if I’m making sense here, but when I first got into art school at orientation, the professors told us to make friends with our fellow classmates.
 That people in other schools (within the university) would not understand (you), and your peers will be working alongside you in years to come.

 I didn’t really understand that piece of advice back then, and kept trying to hang out with my new friends in different schools under the university umbrella.